 The Equality Act 2010 defines a disabled person as 'anyone with a physical or mental impairment, which has a substantial and long term adverse effect on his or her ability to carry out normal day to day activities'.
 Do you consider your child to have a disability?
-YES \square NO \square

-If yes what is the nature of the disability?
+YES NO 🗆 If yes what is the nature of the disability?
 Does your child have any communication needs e.g. non-English speaker/ hearing impairment/ sign language user/ dyslexia?
 If yes, please tell us what we need to do to enable him/her them to communicate with us fully.

-Consent from Parent/Legal Carer:

-- I confirm to the best of my knowledge that my child does not suffer from any medical condition other than those detailed above. - I agree to notify the Club of any changes to this information. - I give my consent that in an emergency situation, the club may act in my place (loco parentis), if the need arises for the administration of emergency first aid and/or other medical treatment which, in the opinion of a qualified medical practitioner, may be necessary.
-I also understand that in such an occurrence all reasonable steps will be taken to contact me or the alternative adult named in this form. - The attached signature will denote that my child has my permission to be on the golf club's premises. - I acknowledge that the club is not responsible for providing adult supervision for my child, except for formal junior golfing coaching, matches or competition.
+Consent from Parent/Legal Carer: • I confirm to the best of my knowledge that my child does not suffer from any medical condition other than those detailed above.
+I agree to notify the Club of any changes to this information.
+I give my consent that in an emergency situation, the club may act in my place (loco parentis), if the need arises for the administration of emergency

-Children and Young People Safeguarding Policy and Procedures - Reviewed & Updated July 2020 Page 43 of 71

-• I agree to my child being transported by club representatives to and from venues when he/she is representing the club.
+I agree to my child being transported by club representatives to and from venues when he/she is representing the club.

 (Please tick the boxes if agreed)

-By signing this document I confirm that I have legal responsibility for
+By signing this document I confirm that t I have legal responsibility for

-aware of how the information I have provided may be used.
+aware of how the information I have p am entitled to give this consent and I am rovided may be used.

 Signed - Parent/Carer

 Print name

 Date